Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

 In other words, $\tropx f(x)$ can be approximated from below by the functions $g_j(x)$.
-It is clear that to show that the roots are isolated, it suffices to consider the tropical roots of $\tropx f(x)$ that are its non-differentiable points (hence excluding the extrema of the domain $D$).
 Therefore we consider the non-differentiable points of $g_j(x)$ and see how they change as we let $j\to \infty$.

 First, note that $g_0(x)$ is the constant function $g_0(x) \equiv b_0$.
-In general, the function $g_{j}(x)$ is obtained by $g_{j-1}(x)$ adding at most two more monomial functions to the set whose supremum is taken; more precisely, these functions are added if and only if $b_j\neq 0$ and $b_{-j}\neq 0$, otherwise the supremum just ignores these two elements.
-Since the functions to be added have a larger exponent (in absolute value) than all the others considered before, this automatically introduces at most two new non-differentiable points, which will become the leftmost and the rightmost ones.
+In general, the function $g_{j}(x)$ is obtained by $g_{j-1}(x)$ adding at most two more monomial functions to the set whose supremum is taken; more precisely, one function is added if and only if $b_j\neq 0$ and the other if and only if $b_{-j}\neq 0$.
+The functions to be added have a larger exponent (in absolute value) than all the others considered before.
+We claim that this automatically introduces at most two new non-differentiable points, which will become the leftmost and the rightmost ones.
+Hence, there are at most two accumulation points, that (if present) are indeed $\sup_{k\to\pm \infty}\alpha_k$ and $\inf_{k\to\pm \infty}\alpha_k$, proving the statement.

+It remains to prove the claim.
 For the sake of simplicity, we consider only what happens at the right hand side of our domain: the proof for the left hand side is analogous.
-There are two cases: either the new non-differentiable point, say $\alpha$, is already the rightmost one, or it superposes or lies on the left of one or more previous tropical roots.
-In the first scenario, a new tropical root $\alpha$ with multiplicity one is created; in the latter, every tropical root larger than $\alpha$ disappears, and $\alpha$ becomes the rightmost tropical root with multiplicity larger than one.
-In Figure~\ref{fig:isolated} we plotted these two cases while building $g_{2}(x)$: in~\ref{fig:isolated1} the new point is already the rightmost one, while in~\ref{fig:isolated2} it superposes with the previous root.
+There are two cases: either the new non-differentiable point, say $\alpha$, is already the rightmost one, or it superposes or lies on the left of one or more previous non-differentiable points.
+In the first scenario, a new non-differentiable point $\alpha$ is created; in the latter, every non-differentiable point larger than $\alpha$ disappears, and $\alpha$ becomes the rightmost one.
+In Figure~\ref{fig:isolated} we plotted these two cases while building $g_{2}(x)$: in~\ref{fig:isolated1} the new point is already the rightmost one, while in~\ref{fig:isolated2} it superposes with the previous point. \end{proof}

-Iterating this process, at most two roots are added at each iteration, of which one is not larger than all the others and one is not smaller than all the others.
-Hence, there are at most two accumulation points, that (if present) are indeed $\lim_{k\to\pm \infty}\alpha_k$. \end{proof}